Guide To Mediation

 Is the written settlement agreement binding?

 Yes.
-A settlement reached through mediation or other ADR process, and set forth in an agreement or formal order, is binding.
+A settlement reached through mediation, and set forth in an agreement, permit or formal order, is binding.
 Whether it is an agreement, a formal order, order on consent, or a decision of DEC that relates to permitting or an enforcement action, you will be liable if you fail to abide by its terms.
-The settlement is enforceable through an administrative hearing or a court action.
+The settlement is enforceable through an administrative proceeding or a court action.

 How do I request mediation services?